carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/editor-window.md

 ![[../Attachments/UtilityIntelligence/Animations/RuntimeEditing.gif|../Attachments/UtilityIntelligence/Animations/RuntimeEditing.gif]]

-## Considerations Tab
+## Consideration Tab

-In **Consideration Tab**,

-you can view how the input and the response curve will affect the consideration score without having to visualize it in your head.
+In **Consideration Tab**, you can add new considerations and select the input, the normalization and the response curve for your considerations.
+Besides that, you can check how they affect the consideration score by changing them:

 ![[../Attachments/UtilityIntelligence/Animations/ConsiderationEditor.gif|../Attachments/UtilityIntelligence/Animations/ConsiderationEditor.gif]]

-## Inputs Tab
+## Input Tab

 ## Blackboard Tab